kvasdopil/ui-gen/README.md

   - Shows toast notification after successful clipboard copy
   - Delete option uses destructive styling (red) in the menu
   - Provides confirmation dialog before deleting entries
-  - Provides "Modify" button to enter modification mode
+  - Provides "Modify" button to enter modification mode (always visible, even for empty screens)
   - Shows modification input field with "Create" button when in edit mode
+  - **Dynamic Labels**: Shows "What you want to create" for empty screens, "What you would like to change" for screens with existing prompts
   - **Create Button Fix**: Uses `onMouseDown` with `preventDefault()` to prevent blur event from dismissing the panel when textarea is focused
   - Preserves entered text when dismissing the modify form (text remains when clicking "Modify" again)
   - Handles canceling edit mode when input field loses focus and is empty